 All kinds of things!
 You can make a hot toddy, or use it in lieu of regular whiskey or bourbon in all kinds of recipes.

 If you want simple, it’s great with lemonade, ginger ale or ginger beer.

-If you use Irish whiskey and you can make this Irish Whiskey Honey Mint Julep (and skip the added honey, since the honey will be added already.)
+If you have Irish whiskey, you can make this Irish whiskey honey mint julep (and skip the added honey, since the honey will be added already.)

 What’s a hot toddy?

 A hot toddy is a warm cocktail made of liquor — usually whiskey, bourbon, brandy or scotch, — a bit of water, honey, citrus and maybe some herbs and spices.

 It’s served hot, preferably in an insulated mug that keeps your drink warm longer, and is a great choice for warming up in the winter months.